bmphx2/JSTargetFuzzer-v1.0/README.md

+# JSTargetFuzzer

+JSTargetFuzzer-v1.0 is an approach utilizing a novel code-coverage fuzzing guidance using Fuzzilli as base software.

+## Targets

+JSTargetFuzzer utilizes the JavaScript engine's instrumentation to target security-relevant address space and redirect the fuzzing campaings towards it.
+Instrumentation examples are found in ./Targets/*

 # Fuzzilli

 A (coverage-)guided fuzzer for dynamic language interpreters based on a custom intermediate language ("FuzzIL") which can be mutated and translated to JavaScript.